A cat's purr is still a puzzle to scientists.

 Credit: Kitten image via Shutterstock

 Unlike other cat noises, purring occurs during the entire breathing cycle — inhale and exhale.
 A meow, on the other hand, is done only during exhalation.
+But how exactly do cats purr?

 Scientists are still puzzled over the exact mechanism of purring.
 But the most accepted idea is that a region of the cat ’s brain signals the muscles that make up its voice box, called the laryngeal muscles, to vibrate.